daniszw/qnas/README.md

 ### Requirements

-The required python packages are listed in `requirements.txt`.
+The required python packages are listed below.
 Make sure you have `openmpi` (https://www.open-mpi.org/) installed before installing the project requirements.
 The program was tested using `openmpi-3.1.1`.